 Fang, X., Ru, J., Wang, Y. 2014.
 Optimal Procurement Design of an Assembly Supply Chain with Information Asymmetry, Production and Operations Management.
 23(12) 2075-2088.

 Shi, R., Zhang, J., Ru, J. 2013.
 Impacts of Power Structure on Supply Chains with Uncertain Demand.
 Production and Operations Management.
 22(5) 1232-1249.

 Ru, J., Wang, Y. 2010.
 Consignment Contracting: Who Should Control Inventory in the Supply Chain?
 European Journal of Operational Research.
 201(3) 760-769.

-Fang, X., Ru, J., Wang, Y. The Effect of List Price on Channel Performance in a Vendor-Managed-Inventory with Consignment Contract, Under review.
+Fang, X., Ru, J., Wang, Y. The Role of Retail Price Commitment in the Online Distribution, Under review.